Clinical Fellowship Training Program

-Applicants must be board certified or board eligible in neurology, have completed a neurology residency, and hold a license to practice medicine in the United States.
-Applicants must have already been accepted into an eligible movement disorders training program.
+Applicants must be board certified or board eligible in neurology, have completed a neurology residency, hold a license to practice medicine in the United States, and intend to practice in the US upon the completion of their fellowship.

-Fellowships will only be awarded at institutions with established training programs in movement disorders that have the appropriate resources to treat dystonia and conduct clinical research.
-The applicant must have or select a mentor at the institution with clinical expertise in dystonia, who will develop a mentorship plan for the fellow.
-To become eligible, an institution must provide information on the training environment, program curriculum, available resources and the expected amount of exposure by fellows to dystonia patients.
-First year fellows should devote at least 25% of their time to dystonia.
-Second year fellows should devote more than 50% of their time to dystonia.
-This time may include both clinical work as well as clinical research projects.
+This year fellowships will only be awarded to second year movement disorder fellows who can directly engage in dystonia research at institutions with established training programs that have the appropriate resources to provide both clinical and research training in dystonia.
+The applicant must have a mentor at the institution with clinical expertise in dystonia, who will develop a mentorship plan for the fellow.
+To become eligible, an institution must provide information on the training environment, program curriculum, available resources and the expected amount of exposure to patients with dystonia.
+Fellows should devote at least 50% of their time to dystonia research and the majority of their clinical time with dystonia patients.

 For further information and to request application materials please contact Jody Roosevelt at email@example.com